-We all believe in happiness, but often our beliefs are false.
-Happiness is associated with many false beliefs.
-Here are some of the most common ones, which are likely to be present in your life.
-Once you understand these happiness myths, you can begin to deal with them, becoming happier.
+We all believe in happiness, but often, our beliefs are false.
+Happiness is one of those things that tend to be associated with many false beliefs.
+Here are some of the most common myths about happiness, which are likely to be present in your life.

 2. Happiness depends on events

-In reality, if you can not be happy now, material properties will not make you happy.
+In reality, if you cannot be happy now, material gains will not bring you more happiness.
+They bring comfort, opportunities, freedom but not necessarily happiness.
 The truth is that happiness and wealth are not connected to each other.

 4. Happiness comes from outside sources

 You may have noticed that the first three myths about happiness are associated with outside sources.
 Many external factors can help us feel better, but true happiness comes from within.

 It is true that a good relationship can bring happiness, but above all, you must be happy within yourself.
 Have you ever been unhappy next to a good person?
 Even family can be a source of unhappiness.
 If you cannot create happiness inside you, then you can not get it from outside sources.

 Bad things happen every day.
 Most people struggle with them.
 This means that they get upset, experience stress, and express negative emotions.
 You can deal with the hardships in your life, but the struggle against evil does not create good.

 Drawing your attention to negativity does not contribute to your happiness.
 Happiness depends on whether you are able to appreciate the positive sides of your life or not.